 However, once you get past the Pit of Despair, I have seen people become true champions for the software, whereas one month prior, they couldn’t finish a sentence without cursing the software.

-There is a time early in the project where we all realize that we are not talking the same language.
+There is a time early in the project when we all realize that we are not talking the same language.
 This typically equates to the “Frustration” downward slope.
 There are many reasons for this – the most common is that something in the software or implementation isn’t as expected.

 We Can Work it Out

-Then there is a time, usually right at the Pit of Despair moment, where you want to quit the implementation.
+Then there is a time, usually right at the Pit of Despair moment, when you want to quit the implementation.
 It’s too hard; too many people complain; the project is way more intensive than originally expected.
 Either way, this is the blow-up, and we end with a path to get through the Pit.